folkzb/magalu/mgc/cli/docs/block-storage/volumes/help.md

 ## Product catalog:
 - Commands:
-- attach      Attach a Volume
+- attach      Attach the volume to an instance.
-- create      Create a new Volume
+- create      Create a new volume.
-- delete      Delete a Volume
+- delete      Delete a volume.
-- detach      Detach a Volume
+- detach      Detach the volume from an instance.
-- extend      Extend a Volume
+- extend      Extend the size of a volume.
-- get         Retrieve the details of a volume
+- get         Retrieve the details of a specific volume.
-- list        List all Volumes
+- list        List all volumes.
-- rename      Rename a volume
+- rename      Rename a volume.
-- retype      Retype a Volume
+- retype      Change the type of a volume.

 ## Other commands:
 - Flags: